PatrickCombe/ContactListManager/README.md

-# My First React App: Todo App
+# Contact List Manager

 This is a simple interactive phone call scheduler app.
-It uses React for the frontend and Node.js + MongoDB on the backend.
+It utilizes React for the frontend and Node.js + MongoDB on the backend.

 ## Screenshots